agoncal/baking-microservice-pie/setup/router.md

 * If you wish, you can assign static IP's to your PI's (not required, but usefull if you want to make sure that you access the same PI with the same IP everytime).
 * Go to Services / LAN / Actions / View Details / Static MAC/IP Mapping.
+* If it does not exist, create a new mapping with your IP address (10.99.99.x) and Mac address (on OSX you get your Mac address from Network preferences)

 ![Map Static IP](router-setup-03.png?raw=true)